intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PythonAPI/Chronos/autots.rst

 =====================

 .. warning::
     The API in this page will be deprecated soon.
+Please refer to our new AutoTS API.

 AutoTSTrainer
 ----------------------------------------